Kansas Sales Tax Guide 2025: Rates and Compliance

 Can I get an extension on filing my Kansas sales tax return?

 Kansas allows extensions for filing sales tax returns.
-Request for an extension must be submitted no later than one month after your return or prepayment form and payment due date.
+The extension only applies to the return filing date, not the payment due date.

 Can I amend a Kansas sales tax return?